IQRA HIGH SCHOOL

 - There are policies and procedures in place for dealing with complaints and/or allegations against staff, including the Head Teacher and any subsequent staff disciplinary hearings;

 - There is a Designated Safeguarding Governor to champion safeguarding issues within the school, to liaise with the Head Teacher/Designated Senior Person, and to provide information and reports to the Governing Body.
 The Designated Safeguarding Governor should be supported by the Chair of Governors;

-- The Head Teacher, and all staff who work with children, will undertake a full and endorsed Basic Awareness Safeguarding training every three years and have access to a refresher session every year.
+- The Head Teacher, and all staff who work with children, will undertake a full and endorsed Basic Awareness Safeguarding training every three years and have access to a fresher session every year;

-- The Senior and Deputy Designated Persons attend at least a minimum of Level 2/Intermediate multi-agency course every two years
+- The Senior and Deputy Designated Persons attend at least a minimum of Level2/Intermediate multi-agency course every year

 - Temporary staff, volunteers and other regular visitors to the school who work with children are made aware of the school’s arrangements for safeguarding and their responsibilities.

 A child: is anyone who has not yet reached his/her 18th birthday or in the case of disabled children 25 years;

 Harm: means ill-treatment or impairment of health and development, including, for example, impairment suffered from seeing or hearing the ill-treatment of another

 Development: means physical, intellectual, emotional, social or behavioural development;

 Ill-treatment: includes sexual abuse and other forms of ill-treatment which are not physical;